-\Members of arbitration Hearing Panels or the Board of Directors.
+^{}Members of arbitration Hearing Panels or the Board of Directors.
 Does not include members of a Grievance Committee.
 See Section 27, Qualifications for Tribunal, Code of Ethics and Arbitration Manual.

 Form #A-8

 Board or State Asso ciation

 Address City State Zip

-Challenge e to Qualifications by Parties to Arbitration Proceedi ing
+Challenge to Qualifications by Parties to Arbitration Proceed ing

-nereby challenge the qualification of of the following named individual(s) what antiated challenges will be disregarded. no may be appointed as a n nember(s) of the Tribunal for the
+hereby challenge the qualification of the following named individual(s) what the following named individual(s) what the following the following the following the following the following the following named individual(s) which is the following named individual (s) which is the following named indivi no may be appointed as a n nember(s) of the Tribunal for , the

 Panel Member Challenged:

 Reason:

 Panel Member Challenged:

 Reason:

 Panel Member Challenged:

 Reason:

+T. D. W. CD.

-Signed: Date:
+Date:

 Type/Print Name of Party:

 Signed: Date:

 Type/Print Name of Party:

 Signed: Date:

-\Members of arbitration Hearing Panels or the Board of Directors.
+^{}Members of arbitration Hearing Panels or the Board of Directors.

-\\Use additional pages as required to list additional challenges to the qualifications of individuals who have been or may be selected to serve as member(s) of a Tribunal in an arbitration proceeding to which you are a party.
+Use additional pages as required to list additional challenges to the qualifications of individuals who have been or may be selected to serve as member(s) of a Tribunal in an arbitration proceeding to which you are a party.